Minneapolis-St Paul (MSP) Airport

 - The Lindbergh Terminal 1 will be the exclusive terminal for Delta and other SkyTeam airlines; its lobby & baggage claim areas will be reconfigured; a parking ramp will be added; Concourses C & E are be converted into regional jet terminals; and Concourse G will have an international facility .

-2. The Humphrey Terminal 2 is to be used for all non-SkyTeam airlines; it will get an expansion to 27 gates; an added parking ramp, and a new Concourse H (to be built at the former NWA Building B site).
+2. The Humphrey Terminal 2 is to be used for all non-SkyTeam airlines; it will get an an added parking ramp, and a new Concourse H (to be built at the former NWA Building B site).
 Ongoing construction of three more aircraft gates, to be completed by fall 2016, while new restrooms, nursing & lactation rooms, indoor pet relief area and a green roof system) are tentatively to be completed by 2017.